The Product Regulation and Liability Review: United Kingdom - England & Wales

 There are four types of damages that can be awarded in England and Wales:

 - special damages;

 - exemplary damages.

 Punitive and exemplary damages are rarely awarded because the general approach is that damages are compensatory.
-The courts draw a distinction between losses arising from property damage or personal injury (consequential losses) and those that do not (pure economic losses, such as loss of profit).
+The courts draw a distinction between losses that have arisen from property damage or personal injury (consequential losses) and those that have not (pure economic losses, such as loss of profit).
 The recoverability of these types of loss is dependent on the cause of action.